 CYCLING IN PLATO'S CAVE

-Cycling in Plato's Cave is now available from Fomite Press of Burlington, Vermont.
+Cycling in Plato's Cave came out in 2014 from Fomite Press of Burlington, Vermont.
 The book rolls along on one of my favorite obsessions, cycling, but a lot more than pedals and wheels goes around in these poems.

 The way a wheel turns,

 The book also includes photos by Ben Cavanagh, a photographer in Ottawa, and Pat Cavanagh of Granville, NY.

 My other books of poems include Falling Body (2009) and The Middleman (2003), both published by Salmon Poetry of Ireland.

 My poems have also appeared in leading journals in Canada, Ireland, the U.S., and the U.K., and in anthologies such as:

 So Little Time: Words and Images for a World in Climate Crisis (Green Writers Press),

 The Book of Irish American Poetry from the Eighteenth Century to the Present (U. of Notre Dame Press),